Baby Teething Myths and Misconceptions that Parents Should Know

 Science has moved ahead in leaps and bounds with improvements in baby care and a better understanding of how the growth and development of a child take place.
-However, there still remain various superstitions that trickle down from traditional thinking and continue to make parents and other relatives worry for the betterment of the child.
-One of the popular ones in this regard is the fever and teething myth along with numerous others that put an abnormal focus on the way a child’s teething seems to proceed.
+However, there still remain various superstitions that trickle down from traditional thinking and continue to make parents and other relatives worry for the betterment of their children.
+One of the popular ones in this regard is the fever and myths about teething in babies, along with numerous others that put an abnormal focus on the way a child’s teething seems to proceed.
 Knowing the distinction between myth and reality can help you handle the situation in a better manner.

 Myths and Superstitions About Baby’s Teeth

 Teething is quite an important milestone in the development life cycle of a child.
 We have put together a bunch of myths and the actual facts behind them, which can help you be better informed with what’s going on with your little one.

 You shouldn’t use a toothpaste with fluoride for your little one since it can be quite dangerous for him and harm his new teeth.